Date of Degree

 Copyright 2010 Grace Angela White

 White, Grace Angela.
-"Implications of relationship social comparison tendencies among dating and married individuals." dissertation, University of Iowa, 2010.
+"Implications of relationship social comparison tendencies among dating and married individuals."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.